shohei/dice_of_doom/README.md

 # Dice of doom
 ## What's this?
-source code from Land of Lisp by Conrad Barski
+Source code from Land of Lisp by Conrad Barski

 ## How to use
 ```